navicore/cem3/docs/GLOSSARY.md

 **Why it matters:** Stack effects are the contract of a function.
 The type checker verifies that functions compose correctly - if you chain `dup` then `i.+`, the types must line up.

-**Contrast with mainstream:** Function signatures in other languages like `int add(int a, int b)`.
+**In other languages:** Function signatures like `int add(int a, int b)` in C/Java describe named parameters.
 Stack effects describe the *stack transformation* rather than named parameters.
+Forth uses stack effect comments by convention; Seq makes them part of the type system.

 ---